-- 1. Demonstrate knowledge of basic management and leadership principles; - 2.
-Collect and critically analyze data and information to be applied to business scenarios; - 3.
-Demonstrate the ability to solve complex business problems/issues and; - 4.
-Present project/research findings clearly, both orally and in written form.
+- 1. Demonstrate knowledge of basic business management and leadership principles. - 2.
+Collect and critically analyze data and information to be applied to business scenarios. - 3.
+Demonstrate the ability to solve complex business problems/issues. - 4.
+Present business projects or research findings clearly in reports.